 Liver cancer can develop at later stages of HCV infection after a person has developed advanced fibrosis (stage 3) or cirrhosis.
 The type of liver cancer associated with HCV is called primary hepatocellular carcinoma (HCC).

 - Acute hepatitis C is the initial infection—the Centers for Disease Control estimates that more than 41,000 acute infections in the United States in 2016

 - Chronic hepatitis C infection is defined as the hepatitis C virus is in the body for six months or longer

-- The Centers for Disease Control estimates that about 3.5 million Americans are living with hepatitis C
+- The Centers for Disease Control estimates that at least 2.4 million Americans are living with hepatitis C

 - More than 19,000 Americans die from hepatitis C every year